wu-sheng/me/README.md

 ### Open Source Experience

 - 2018
+  - Won 2018-2019 Microsoft Most Valuable Professional (MVP) award in recognition of the exceptional technical community leadership.
   - Represent Apache SkyWalking to be a member of [OpenTracing Specification Council (OTSC)](https://github.com/opentracing/specification/blob/master/project_organization.md#opentracing-specification-council-otsc)
 - 2017
   - SkyWalking accepted by Apache as an Incubator project.